AequilibraE/qaequilibrae/docs/source/project.rst

 , and therefore the least mature.

-The API will soon bring much more sophisticated features, but the initial capability inside QGIS is probably the most relevant for most users for now.
+The API will soon bring much more sophisticated features, but the initial capability inside QGIS is probably the most relevant for the majority of users right now.

 Transponet
 ~~~~~~~~~~